What You Should Know

-Has a conspicuously hairy, reddish-brown cap, sometimes with purple tones when young, but is rare in our area.
+Lentinus strigosus has a conspicuously hairy, reddish-brown cap, sometimes with purple tones when young, but is rare in our area.

-Panus conchatus Taxonomy & Etymology
+Panus conchatus Taxonomy and Etymology

 French mycologist Jean Baptiste Francois (Pierre) Bulliard described and named this species in 1787, giving it the scientific name Agaricus conchatus.